Thomas Brambor @ Stanford

 • Paul Johnson (Kansas) - write-ups for methods lecture notes, all available in pdf and lyx (with Sweave)

-• Kieran Healy - Great resources for how to setup your workflow, which software to use etc. Wish I knew these things at the beginning of grad school.
+• Kieran Healy - Great resources for how to set up your workflow, which software to use etc. Wish I knew these things at the beginning of grad school.

 • John Fox - Great resources for R (and Stata).
 Checkout the CAR package.
 Also, graphing interactions in R with the effects package.